Dimtemp/PowerShell-training/107-filtering-where.md

 # Filtering with and without Where-Object
-In this chapter we're going to filter our output.
+In this chapter we're going to filter output.
 This is normally done using operators.
 Some of them you already know: < > =.

 Note: as with most PowerShell exercises, it's best not to copy-paste the command's, but to actually type them.
 Use keyboard navigation (arrow up/down, home, end) to speed up entering commands in PowerShell.